wy193777/RoboND-DeepLearning-Project/README.md

 A 1x1 convolution simply maps an input pixel with all it's channels to an output pixel, not looking at anything around itself.
 It is often used to reduce the number of depth channels, since it is often very slow to multiply volumes with extremely large depths.

+### Skip Connections

+A cnn will looking closely at some images and lose the bigger picture as a result.
+Even if we were to decode the output of the encoder back to the original image size, some information has been lost.
+Skip connection is an easy way to retain those information.
+A skip layer will connect an encoder layer to decoder layer directly so the decoder layer will not miss 'the larger picture'.

 So, in summary FCN is consisting of the following components:

 - Encoder blocks: that will take inputs from previous layers, compress it down to a context losing in the way some of the resolution (the bigger picture).